ezekg/xo/README.md

 As you can see, we've taken the matches and created a new string out of them.
 We also supplied a [fallback value](#fallback-values) for the second match (`$2`) using the ternary `?:` operator that gets used if no match is found.

-When you create a regular expression, wrapping a subexpression in parenthesis `(...)` creates a new _capturing group_, numbered from left to right in order of opening parenthesis.
-Submatch `$0` is the match of the entire expression, submatch `$1` the match of the first parenthesized subexpression, and so on.
-These capturing groups are what `xo` works with.

 Now, suppose we had a text file called `starwars.txt` containing some Star Wars quotes,
 ```